CANADA FX DEBT-C$ steady with U.S. markets closed

 either a change in the Bank of Canada's tone or a breakout in

-takes hold.
-Market focus is starting to turn to the Bank of
+hold.
+Market focus is starting to turn to the Bank of Canada's

 Volumes on Monday were muted with U.S. markets closed for